Keelhauled/LockOnPlugin/README.md

 - ShowInfoMsg = whether to display messages about what the mod is doing (true/false)
 - ManageCursorVisibility = whethe to hide cursor when either mouse button is down (true/false)
 - HideCameraTarget = whether to hide the white camera target indicator thing (true/false)
-- ScrollThroughMalesToo = whether to scroll through males too with NextCharaHotkey (true/false)
+- ScrollThroughMalesToo = whether to scroll through males too with PrevCharaHotkey/NextCharaHotkey (true/false)

  ### Target settings
  Target settings are located in "\HoneySelect\Plugins\LockOnPlugin\"